EasyPCRepairs/easypcrepairs.github.io/_pages/privacy-policy.md

 permalink: /privacy-policy/

 ---
-<p>Easy PC Repairs operates the easypcrepairs.net website, which provides computer repair services.</p>
+Easy PC Repairs operates the [easypcrepairs.net](../) website, which provides computer repair services.

 <p>This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our service, the Easy Pc Repairs website.</p>